 10 am – 8 pm (Shows at 1 pm, 3 pm, 7 pm), Kiddieland

 A team of rescue dogs and their loving owners and trainers flip, race, fly, splash and wow in this “awwww”-inspiring show.
 Their “Canine Splashtcular” combines the three most exciting dog sports – Frisbee, agility racing and dock diving – into one action-packed, family-friendly show.

 Kids will jump at the chance to make their artistic mark on a giant Fair mural each day (with washable paint, of course).

 Natural Resources Park

 9 am – 7:30 pm

-Enjoy free fishing for kids, kayaking, archery, a butterfly garden, a watercraft simulator and so much more in this beautiful eight-acre park maintained by the Ohio Department of Natural Resources.
-There are so many things to observe such as native Ohio wildlife, a log cabin, a geological walkway and a tall grass prairie.
-The outdoor amphitheater hosts free music and entertaining programs, such as the popular lumberjack show, throughout the day.
+Enjoy free fishing for kids, kayaking, archery, a butterfly house, a watercraft simulator and so much more in this beautiful eight-acre park maintained by the Ohio Department of Natural Resources.
+Enjoy native Ohio wildlife, a geological walkway, a camping village and a tall grass prairie.
+The outdoor amphitheater hosts free music and entertaining programs, such as the popular lumberjack show, throughout each day of the State Fair.

 Ohio Farm Bureau Land & Living Exhibit

 10 am – 8 pm, Nationwide Donahey Ag & Hort Building